EricqyHan/me/boost/Class-02/Week2Topics.md

   - APT is baseline package for debian packages.
 Basis for all desktop linux systems that matter (advanced packaging tool)
   - Use apt-get anytime you are writing a script.
   - Find out more with man apt
-    NEVER USE `apt` IN A SCRIPT.
+  - NEVER USE `apt` IN A SCRIPT.
 Use apt-get and apt cache instead.
-    Everytime you are writing code you execute a command
+  - Everytime you are writing code you execute a command
+  - learn more with `man apt-get` and learn more about apt-get

 - What is a "package"?
 - How do I install software?